Éditions Larousse: The founder: Pierre Larousse

 1897–1904 edition, directed by Claude Augé, designed by Eugène Grasset.

 The Larousse publishing house, founded in 1852, took off in the mid-19th century.
-Its history is linked to that of its founder, Pierre Larousse (1817–1875), who in 1852 with his associate Pierre-Augustin Boyer (1821–1896), also a teacher, opened a bookstore in their names in the Latin Quarter: Maison Larousse & Boyer.
+Its history is linked to that of its founder, Pierre Larousse (1817–1875), who, in 1852, with his associate Pierre-Augustin Boyer (1821–1896), also a teacher, opened a bookstore in their names in the Latin Quarter: Maison Larousse & Boyer.
 The goal of these two anticlerical republicans was to write renewed textbooks for primary and secondary education, similar to those offered by Louis Hachette since 1833.

 The two Burgundian teachers (Pierre Larousse having more of a creator role and Augustin Boyer that of a salesman) rented a small premises at 2 rue Pierre-Sarrazin, then moved in 1856 to 49 rue Saint-André-des-Arts.

 In 1856, Pierre Larousse published, with the help of François Pillon, the Nouveau Dictionnaire de la langue française, ancestor of the Petit Larousse.
-Subsequently, for nearly twenty-five years, he launched in 1863, in the form of fascicles the Grand Dictionnaire géographique, mythologique, bibliographique, littéraire, artistique, scientifique du 19th century, which would become the Grand Dictionnaire universel du XIXe siècle (published from 1866 to 1877) in 15 volumes (20,800 pages).
-In the meantime, in 1869, Pierre separated from Boyer (the two families would reunite in 1889), took back the capital he had accumulated thanks to the profits of the house and set himself up as author-publisher at 19, rue du Montparnasse and, as printer, thanks to a printing house, he rented rue Notre-Dame-des-Champs.
+Subsequently, for nearly twenty-five years, he launched in 1863, in the form of fascicles, the Grand Dictionnaire géographique, mythologique, bibliographique, littéraire, artistique, scientifique du 19th century, which would become the Grand Dictionnaire universel du XIXe siècle (published from 1866 to 1877) in 15 volumes (20,800 pages).
+In the meantime, in 1869, Pierre separated from Boyer (the two families would reunite in 1889), took back the capital he had accumulated thanks to the profits of the house, and set himself up as author-publisher at 19, rue du Montparnasse and, as printer, thanks to a printing house, he rented rue Notre-Dame-des-Champs.
 He died at 57, exhausted by his work (he had already had a small stroke in 1868).
-His wife Suzanne created the company "V^{ve} P. Larousse et C^{ie"} with her nephew, Jules Hollier-Larousse (1842–1909).
+His wife, Suzanne, created the company "V^{ve} P. Larousse et C^{ie"} with her nephew, Jules Hollier-Larousse (1842–1909).

-Pierre Larousse having had no children, the continuators of the Librairie Larousse were Émile Moreau (1842–1919) and his brother Georges Moreau (1853–1934), Paul Gillon and Claude Augé; the latter had entered as an assistant accountant in the house.
+As Pierre Larousse had no children, the continuators of the Librairie Larousse were Émile Moreau (1842–1919) and his brother Georges Moreau (1853–1934), Paul Gillon, and Claude Augé; the latter had entered as an assistant accountant in the house.

 Georges Moreau, associate of Pierre Larousse, became a director of the Librairie Larousse in 1885.
-He founded in 1891 the Revue encyclopédique which became in 1901 the Revue universelle.
+He founded in 1891 the Revue encyclopédique, which became in 1901 the Revue universelle.